 - Students must submit their essays to their Provost’s Office (or, for UW College students, to the campus representative) and should consult their campus process and deadlines prior to submission.

-- ESSAYS SUBMITTED DIRECTLY TO THE UW SYSTEM WILL NOT BE CONSIDERED FOR AN AWARD.
+- ESSAYS SUBMITTED DIRECTLY TO THE UW SYSTEM ADMINISTRATION WILL NOT BE CONSIDERED FOR AN AWARD.